 Below you will find my list of the best roller skating movies.
 Since their invention in the 18th century, roller skates have been a turning point in human recreational history.
 They’re fun, sporty and catchy.

-Roller skates have been used as an essential US troops equipment to move infantry in World War II, as well as being a hobby, a sport and dancing equipment for boys and girls of all ages.
+Quad skates have been used as an essential US troops equipment to move infantry in World War II, as well as being a hobby, a sport and dancing equipment for boys and girls of all ages.

 However, roller skates had their share of “Roller Skate Craze” moments across history, most notably in the 60s, the disco style skating 70s to 80s, the early 1990s and even today.
+Then, inline skates and rollerblades really started to take hold in the 90s and beyond.

 A lot of the roller skating obsessions have also been played out in all different kinds of roller skating and rollerblading movies.
 With every hit roller skating movie that included any form of roller blades or skates, the media and public went crazy over them.